With summer in full swing, the bounty of fruits and vegetables available is almost overwhelming.

 My first house was in a development and even though I had a very sunny yard, our soil was poor because the developer stripped off all of the good topsoil and sold it.
 I worked for years amending the clay just to be able to grow flowers and herbs.
 And then I moved to the woods where I did not have enough sun to really grow veggies, so shade gardening became my thing.

-Right now we’re renting, so I’m not putting in a permanent raised bed, but since I do have full sun I decided to try my hand a growing veggies because, why not???
+Right now we’re renting, so I’m not putting in a permanent raised bed, but since I do have full sun I'm in my second year of playing with growing vegetables

-I purchased the tall raised bed shown in the photo below earlier this year.
-I decided on this one because we have lots of bunnies on the property and I don’t feel like sharing.
+I purchased a tall raised bed because we have lots of bunnies on the property and I don’t feel like sharing.
 Sorry guys.
-I decided to start small by growing 3 different types of tomatoes, peppers, jalapeno peppers, bush cucumbers and zucchini.
+This year I'm growing 3 different kinds of tomatoes, sweet peppers, banana peppers and hot peppers.
 I’ll give you an update on my adventures in a future post.

 But even if I’m not very successful, we won’t starve.
 Here in SE Pennsylvania, we are blessed to have lots of farmers, including Amish and Mennonite folks, who sell their produce at small roadside stands.
 We don’t have to drive far to find fresh fruits and vegetables to add to our dinners and we can travel all over the local area to see who has the best of what we crave.